MicrosoftDocs/azure-devops-docs/docs/user-guide/sign-up-invite-teammates.md

 [!INCLUDE [invite-teammates](../_shared/invite-teammates.md)]

-For more information about managing users and organization access, see [Add organization users for Azure DevOps Services](../organizations/accounts/add-organization-users-from-user-hub.md).
+For more information about managing users and organization access, see [Add organization users for Azure DevOps](../organizations/accounts/add-organization-users-from-user-hub.md).

 ## Next steps